This procedure can only be done as part of a research study. This is because there is not enough evidence to be sure how well it works.

 - How many appointments will I need?

 - What are the possible benefits?
 How likely am I to get them?

 - What are the risks or side effects?
 How likely are they?

-- What happens if the procedure doesn’t work or something goes wrong?
+- What happens if it does not work or something goes wrong?

-- What happens if I don’t want the procedure?
-Are there other treatments available?
+- What happens if I do not want the procedure?

 This page was last updated: